The Case for Speed in Low-Voltage BLDC Motor Applications

 100KHZ 20 AMP 100V PHASE MODULE

-A Texas Instrument TMS320F28335 Digital Signal Controller provides the PWM signal and the current control loop for each module, as well as providing the signals to a Powerex PM450CLA060 with served as a commutating inverter.
+A Texas Instrument TMS320F28335 Digital Signal Controller provides the PWM signal and the current control loop for each module, as well as providing the signals to a Powerex PM450CLA060 which served as a commutating inverter.
 A mosfet inverter would have been a lower loss choice, but our emphasis in this proof of concept was the buck/ boost stage.
-To allow operation over the most of the input voltage range, the commutation stage was designed to operate up to 100% duty cycle.
+To allow operation over most of the input voltage range, the commutation stage was designed to operate up to 100% duty cycle.
 The buck boost stage was designed to operate up to 95% duty cycle.

 Tests were conducted with a 36V power supply and a test fixture to load the motor.